udo-munk/z80pack/picosim/rp2040/doc/README-pico.txt

 the need to set it all the time.
 For my breadboard research system I used the stackable module from Waveshare: https://www.waveshare.com/wiki/Pico-RTC-DS3231

-How to build the application for this board is explained in picosim/README.